-can work spectacularly well.
+But history suggests that 30-odd-foot trawlers to the sheltered and very safe bulwarked side can work spectacularly well.
 Take the legendary Grand Banks 36.
-This boat was and indeed still s so cute it could wander into an audition for the next Andrex puppy and get a call back but it also delivers masses of useable space with superb decks and a big bright saloon.
+This boat was and indeed still is so cute it could wander into an audition for the next Andrex puppy and get a call back but it also delivers masses of useable space with superb decks and a big bright saloon.
 So why haven't more builders had a crack at their own baby trawler?
-Perhaps the reason is simply. lawed perception - a belief that these boats creating what looks to be another smart, fun deliver every ounce of cruising ability you will ever need in a very affordable package.
+Perhaps the reason is simply flawed perception - a belief that these boats are sweet novelties rather than serious cruisers.

+With two recent hits under its belt, Bénéteau learly takes the trawler option far more seriously and has once again succeeded in creating what looks to be another smart, fun deliver every ounce of cruising ability you will ever need in a very affordable package.